scottbw/analytics-udd/udd/student.md

 String (10)

 ### Notes
-The ULN can be provided as an additional point of reference, however the STUDENT_ID will always take precedence as the unique learner/ student identifier.
+The ULN should be provided as an additional point of reference.
+However, the STUDENT_ID will always take precedence as the unique learner / student identifier.

 ## DOB